ROZALIYA0206/whitepaper/technical.md

 * Providing agent incentives across the network
 * Incorporating stake disincentives to put a cost on malicious behavior
-* Developing a strong, statistics based reputation engine which incorporates a degree of machine learning in future iterations
+* Developing a strong, statistics powered reputation engine which incorporates a degree of machine learning in future iterations
-* Developing a scalable, decentralized reputation score system which allows the network to store historically informed reputation scores across all nodes, or so that nodes are enabled to inquire about reputation information via other nodes which have transacted with the agent in question
+* Developing a scalable, decentralized reputation scoring system which allows the network to store historically informed reputation scores across all validators, or so that validators are enabled to inquire about reputation information via others which have transacted with the agent in question

 <p align="center">
 <img src="https://i.imgur.com/8ZQQ2dj.png">